taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 There is a single API manifest which lists all API references, hosted at [https://references.taskcluster.net/manifest.json].

-API references are json documents which conform to a reference schemas.
-The currently existing reference schemas are these:
+API references are structured json documents which describe an API that a service provides.
+These json documents declare a json schema document that they adhere to, called a reference schema.
+The currently referenced reference schemas in production today are:

 * [HTTP reference schema](https://schemas.taskcluster.net/base/v1/api-reference.json)
 * [AMQP 0.9.1 reference schema](https://schemas.taskcluster.net/base/v1/exchanges-reference.json)